Layr-Labs/eigensdk-rs/crates/eigensdk/README.md

 ## Disclaimer

-This software is `unaudited`.This is experimental software and is provided on an "as is" and "as available" basis and may not work at all.
-It should not be used in production.
+🚧 Eigensdk-rs is under active development and has not been audited.
+Eigensdk-rs is rapidly being upgraded, features may be added, removed or otherwise improved or modified and interfaces will have breaking changes.
+Eigensdk-rs should be used only for testing purposes and not in production.
+Eigensdk-rs is provided "as is" and Eigen Labs, Inc. does not guarantee its functionality or provide support for its use in production. 🚧

 ## Credits